SERLatBTH/StarterGuide-DobotMagician/README.md

 ## How to make it works

+Here is the breif introduction of how to operate the Dobot Magician with the software DobotStudio, allowing you to quickly know and use the robotic arm.
+For details, please go [here](https://www.dobot.cc/downloadcenter.html?sub_cat=73#sub-download) to download the manuals.

 1. Connecting Cables to the Dobot Magician

    Step 1  Connect the Dobot Magician to your compututer with the supplied USB cable